-In AnQiCMS, when managing content, we often take advantage of the convenience of Markdown to quickly edit and format articles.However, in certain specific content display scenarios, we may need to exercise more detailed control over the HTML content rendered from Markdown, such as removing unnecessary specific HTML tags.AnQiCMS provides a powerful template engine and rich built-in filters, allowing us to easily achieve this goal.
+When managing content in AnQiCMS, we often take advantage of the convenience of Markdown to edit and format articles quickly.However, in certain specific content display scenarios, we may need to exercise more detailed control over the HTML content rendered from Markdown, such as removing unnecessary specific HTML tags.AnQiCMS provides a powerful template engine and rich built-in filters, allowing us to easily achieve this goal.

-AnQiCMS has built-in Markdown editor, which greatly improves the efficiency of content creation.When we publish Markdown format content through the backend, the system will render the Markdown syntax into corresponding HTML structure in real-time according to the settings of the template tags.
+AnQiCMS has built-in Markdown editor, which greatly improves the efficiency of content creation.After we publish content in Markdown format from the background, when the system displays it on the front end, it will render the Markdown syntax into the corresponding HTML structure in real time according to the settings of the template tags.

-After understanding this, we can clearly see that the operation to remove specific HTML tags should be performed after the Markdown content has been rendered into HTML.It is fortunate that AnQiCMS's template engine provides powerful filters to meet our needs.
+After understanding this, we can clearly state that the operation to remove specific HTML tags should be performed after the Markdown content has been rendered into HTML.Fortunately, AnQiCMS's template engine provides powerful filters that meet our needs.

-To remove the Markdown-rendered HTML content of specific tags, we will mainly rely on the AnQiCMS template engine providedremovetagsFilter.
+To remove the specific tags from the HTML content rendered by Markdown, we will mainly rely on the AnQiCMS template engine providedremovetagsfilter.

 removetagsFilter